Discovering the Science About Female Ejaculation and Squirting

 Definitions and Distinctions

 In 2011, a new perspective emerged, suggesting female ejaculation and squirting should be considered two different events [Rubio-Casillas & Jannini, 2011].
-This understanding was based on a single study where a participant expelled two types of fluids:
+This shift was based on just one study participant who expelled two distinct types of fluid:

 • A clear, abundant fluid: Biochemically similar, but not identical, to urine, believed to be expelled from the bladder.

-• A thicker, whitish fluid: thought to be expelled from the paraurethral glands, or by some believed to be expelled by the “female prostate”.
+• A thicker, whitish fluid: thought to be expelled from the paraurethral glands (the Skenes glands/female prostate).

-A 2015 study confirmed that squirting fluid contains biochemical markers similar to urine, with components like urea, creatinine, and uric acid, as well as traces of prostatic-specific antigen [Salama et al., 2015].
-The study didn't investigate whether the fluids contained fructose, a marker that can differentiate ejaculation from urine [Zaviacic et al., 1988].
+A 2015 study with seven participants confirmed that squirting fluid contains biochemical markers similar to urine, with components like urea, creatinine, and uric acid, as well as traces of prostatic-specific antigen [Salama et al., 2015].
+The study didn't investigate whether the fluids contained fructose, a marker that previously was found to differentiate ejaculation from urine [Zaviacic et al., 1988].
+In 2022, a study with five participants confirmed the expulsion is ejected from the urethra [Inoue et al., 2022].

 Prevalence and Discovery

 Contrary to the common rumor that squirting is rare, a recent U.S. study found that 41% of women reported experiencing it [Hensel et al., 2023].
 This rate is similar to earlier studies in the U.S., Canada, and Egypt [Darling et al., 1990; Younis et al., 2015].
-Women with female partners were more likely to report squirting.
+A study in Sweden saw that women who did not define as heterosexual were more likely to report squirting [Påfs et al., 2024], similar to one previous study from U.S. [Belzer et al., 1984].

 Sources of Information